 - Break the habit

-The first step is to make sure you have removed the causes of chewing that can be avoided.
+The first step is to make sure you have removed the causes of chewing.

 Labradors need plenty of exercise and some company.
 In many homes, everyone is out at work all day, and young dogs can get very bored when left alone for long periods.